MrMM7/tgju-api/README.md

 - `.rial()` returns the raw value in Iranian Rials
 - `.toman()` converts the value to Tomans (dividing Rials by 10)
+- `.dollar()` only works on Crypto but returns the current live USD price of it

 You **must explicitly choose** between these methods because: